1

 What does an assistant manager do in retail?

 An assistant property manager in retail supports the property manager by handling daily operations, tenant relations, maintenance coordination, and lease administration.
-They often assist with rent collection, inspections, and ensuring compliance with safety and building regulations, using property management software.
+They often assist with rent collection, inspections, and ensuring compliance with safety regulations, using property management software.
 Strong communication and organizational skills are essential for this role.

 What are the key skills and qualifications needed to thrive as an Assistant Property Manager Retail, and why are they important?